yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 ## Before you begin

-For best results, use the latest version of the Session Replay standalone SDK.
+Use the latest version of the Session Replay Plugin above version 0.8.1.
 For more information, see the [change log](https://github.com/amplitude/Amplitude-TypeScript/blob/v1.x/packages/plugin-session-replay-browser/CHANGELOG.md) on GitHub.

 Session Replay requires that: